Someshwar28Mishra/Low-Level-Designs/Solid-Principle/README.md

 The SOLID principles are a set of five design principles intended to make software designs more understandable, flexible, and maintainable.
 They were introduced by Robert C. Martin (Uncle Bob).

 ## 1. Single Responsibility Principle (SRP)
 A class should have only one reason to change, meaning it should have only one job or responsibility.
+A class should only be responsible for one thing.

+### Example:
-### Violation of SRP:
+#### Violation of SRP
 ```java
 class Report {
     public void generateReport() {